Information on history, celebrations and chief guest list of India Republic Day. India will celebrate its 73rd Republic

 People across India celebrate much awaited Republic Day on January 26 each year.
 It’s an historical event as India’s constitution was implemented on January 26, 1950.
 Republic Day is celebrated with great patriotism and enthusiasm all over India as on this day the nation become an independent republic.
 This year India will celebrate its 73rd Republic Day and as usual New Delhi (capital of India) will host a range of events displaying military parades and cultural backdrop.

 Republic Day of India - India Republic Day is celebrated on 26th January every year to mark the historic day when our country came into its own as a sovereign republic nation.
 After gaining independence on August 15, 1947, India did not gain complete independence until the adoption of its own constitution.
 Thus, the Indian Republic Day marks the successful attainment of the goal of ‘Sampoorna Swaraj’.
 The Indian Constitution officially came into force on 26 January, 1950.
 As a republic, the constitution provides for an elected government and lays stress on political equality.
 Republic Day is celebrated on 26 January every year to mark the glorious event of India becoming a sovereign republic.
 Dr. Rajendra Prasad taking oath as the first President of free India is chronicled in the history of independent India.

 CHIEF GUESTS ON REPUBLIC DAY OF INDIA, 2022

 Five guests (heads of the Central Asia states) will be Chief Guest at this year (2022) Republic day celebrations to be held at New Delhi.
-UK Prime Minister Boris Johnson cancels his plan to be Chief Guest at 2021 Republic Day celebrations.
+UK Prime Minister Boris Johnson cancelled his plan to be Chief Guest at the last year (2021) Republic Day celebrations.
 Brazilian president Jair Bolsonaro was the chief guest at 2020 Republic Day celebrations held annually near India Gate in Delhi.
 South African President Cyril Ramaphosa was the main chief guest at 2019 Republic Day celebrations held in New Delhi, capital of India.
 Earlier in Nov 2018, US President Donald Trump refuse the invitation due to scheduling constraints.
 This has been seen as a major setback by political parties in India.

 History of Republic Day